History of the Relief Society: The Wheat Fund

 Silos on Welfare Square, initially filled using wheat fund money.

 Money from the sale of the grain storage program was placed into what was known as the wheat fund.
 The fund initially had $412,000 and was managed as part of the general fund by the Presiding Bishopric.
 In 1922, Relief Society General President Clarissa Williams urged that the interest from the fund be used to improve maternity care.
 Against the wishes of the General Relief Society presidency, checks for interest on the fund were sent directly to the local Relief Societies.
 Maternity chests, containing materials needed for home delivery, became common features of local wards and stakes.
 The money was also used on other health initiatives, such as preventative care for children and arranging nursing care.
 By 1931, Utah had the greatest reduction in both maternal mortality rates and infant mortality rates in the nation, and Utah was ranked in the top 5 states for lowest mother/infant mortality rates.
 As home births became less common in favor of hospital births, the need for maternity chests gradually ended by 1939.

 In 1939, the Presiding Bishopric began mailing interest checks from the wheat fund directly to Bishops, continuing the slow trend of decreased autonomy for the Relief Society.
 The same year, 25% of the fund was used to purchase grain elevators and wheat to fill the new grain silos on Welfare Square and in Idaho.

 In 1978 the Church's Welfare Services program took official control over the assets of the grain storage program.
 At the October General conference, President Barbara Smith presented a scroll decorated with stalks of wheat to President Spencer W. Kimball representing the 226,291 bushels of wheat worth $1.65 million controlled by the Relief Society, and wheat fund assets now valued at around $750,000.
 Smith said, "It is with great pride in the accomplishments of the past and with tenderness of heart that we, the women of Zion, place our wheat and wheat assets at your disposal, President Kimball, to be used for grain storage purposes under your administration, through the General Church Welfare Committee."

 Standardization and expansion of the Relief Society 1880-1892

-Relief Society in Upolu Samoa around 1919.
+Relief Society conference at Upolu, Samoa, held in October 1918.

 In 1891, the Relief Society became a charter member of the National Council of Women of the United States and it was called the National Women's Relief Society.

 Early Relief Society meetings were generally held semi-monthly.
 One meeting per month was devoted to sewing and caring for the needs of the poor.
 At meetings members might receive instruction, discuss elevating and educational topics, and bear testimony.
 The women were also encouraged to explore and develop cultural opportunities for their community.